Daamin909/anydle/README.md

  <img src ="https://hackatime-badge.hackclub.com/U07GLQY6UN4/anydle?color=red&label=Time%20Spent">
 </p>

 Anydle is an improved version of the famous daily game called Wordle by the New York Times.
+It keeps the 5-letter word guessing system, within 6 chances but adds a clean twist – **Categories**.
+In addition to the standard mode, you can choose from four presets : Tech, Science and Sports.
+When you pick a category, all possible answers relate only to that theme, making a new fun game mode.
+Instead of the daily word format, Anydle has an infinite word game mode – which never ends.

 ## Demo

 Insert gif or link to demo